tomas-fryza/avr-course/lab8-project/README.md

 (*Max 2 teams per lab group.*)

-The goal of this project is to design and implement an embedded system that leverages solar panels for power generation while monitoring solar radiation, energy output, and efficiency.
-The system will collect real-time data using sensors to analyze the performance of solar panels and provide insights for optimizing energy production.
+The goal of this project is to design and implement an embedded system that monitors and optimizes the performance of solar panels.
+The system will use a range of sensors to collect real-time data on solar radiation, energy output, and panel efficiency.
+Data are displayed or logged.
+The project will involve hardware integration, data collection, and the development of algorithms to monitor panel health and efficiency.

 Inspiration:
 * [Simple Arduino Solar Radiation Meter for Solar Panels](https://projecthub.arduino.cc/mircemk/simple-arduino-solar-radiation-meter-for-solar-panels-ae1531)
 * [Photovoltaic battery charger with sun tracking](https://www.vut.cz/en/students/final-thesis/detail/151699)

+Possible components:
+* Solar panel(s)
+* Battery charger
+* Photoresistor
+* Current sensor
+* OLED display
+* EEPROM
+* Rotary encoder or buttons or joystick
+* Servo motors
+* ESP8266 Wi-Fi module

 ### Electronically controlled xylophone

 (*Max 1 team per lab group.*)

 Build an electronic xylophone instrument that can be played using an AVR microcontroller.
 The project will combine hardware and software components to create an interactive and programmable musical instrument capable of producing different tones and melodies.
 Incorporating a graphical user interface (GUI) to visualize the notes being played.

+Possible components:
+* Xylophone
+* OLED display
+* Rotary encoder or buttons or joystick
+* EEPROM memory

 ### Usage of CubeSat Space Protocol (CSP)